Pilot and Demonstration Activity Application Process

 Eligibility and Proposal Requirements

-Know if your institution is qualified to apply for a PDA.
+1. Know if your institution is qualified to apply for a pilot and demonstration activity (PDA).
 Institutions and organizations eligible to apply for a PDA are:

 - Government agencies (national and subregional) or local governments in ADB’s developing member countries